repeatedly/shule-aroon/conf/README.markdown

 * :expires(Integer)

-Use the permanent cookie expire.
+Use the permanent cookie expires.
 Default value is 31536000(3600 * 24 * 365).

-* :default_language(String)

-Use view that user don't support localization.

-* :languages(String array)

-Support localization languages.
-This value has to be locale file name.

 * :admin & :mail(String)

 Contact infomation.

-* :org_name & :org_link(String)
+* :fed_name & :fed_link(String)

-Organaization information that the DS belongs to.
+Federation information that DS belongs to.
 These values use the view footer.

-* :log_level(Symbol array)

-Support levels are error, warn, info, debug, dev.

 # idp.yaml